Advance your career in the outdoor industry by training with the world's oldest and leading provider of wilderness education.

 Most College Savings Plans, including the 529 College Savings Plan, may be used to attend an Outward Bound expedition, thanks to a partnership with Western Colorado University.
 Anyone can register – you do not have to be a current Western Colorado University student.
 Registration is easy!
 Click here to learn more.

-Value strengths and strengthen values: Absorb the technical prowess you’ll need to master multiple outdoor activities and potentially help others do the same.
-Discover the power of reflection and how to create lasting impact behind every adventure, challenge and opportunity.
+Value Strengths and Strengthen Values: Discover the power of reflection and how to create lasting impact behind every challenge.

-Train in basic first aid and wilderness medicine: Learn the principles and techniques of patient assessment, care and treatment in remote and extreme environments.
+Train in wilderness medicine: Learn the principles and techniques of patient assessment, care, and treatment in remote and extreme environments.
 Earn Wilderness First Responder (WFR) Certification on select courses.

-What you’ll learn: Return home with the knowledge and skills necessary for teaching and leading field-based wilderness education programs.
-Depending on the course, you’ll have expanded knowledge and skills relating to a variety of land and/or water-based activities.
-You’ll be a conscientious safety and risk management leader and you’ll have a solid grounding in the Outward Bound philosophy and methodology for teaching and facilitation.
+Your Career Awaits: Return home with the knowledge and skills necessary for teaching and leading field-based education programs, and a solid grounding in the Outward Bound philosophy and methodology for teaching and facilitation.

 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.